vesoft-inc/nebula-docs/docs-2.0-en/3.ngql-guide/1.nGQL-overview/comments.md

 !!! note

-    - In nGQL statement, the backslash `\` in a line indicates a line break.
+    - In nGQL statements, the backslash `\` in a line indicates a line break.
     - If a statement starts with `#` or `//`, the statement is not executed and the error `StatementEmpty` is returned.

 ## OpenCypher compatibility